School Trips to Paris

 - Great central location

-This brand new, sustainable hostel opened its doors in May 2013 and is perfect for school groups.
+This sustainable hostel opened its doors in May 2013 and is perfect for school groups.

 Location: Located right in the centre of Paris, a 10/15 minute walk from the Gare du Nord and a 5 minute walk from the nearest metro station giving easy access to the main attractions of Paris.